 Kochava mutli-touch attribution (MTA) influencer reporting takes into account all click and impression activity across networks which led up to an install conversion.
 The current industry standard is to attribute installs to the last touch; however, helpful insights can be gained by understanding the preceding clicks and impressions that also had influence.
 These insights are critical to understanding brand lift, overlap in media mix and true ROAS (return on ad spend) across campaigns.

 The graphic above illustrates a single user’s path from first impression to last click and ultimate install.
 There are several influencing impressions and clicks on networks other than that which was awarded final attribution.
-While Network 3 had a click much closer to the install, Network 2 was awarded the “winning click” because a deterministic device-based match was available, which outweighed the probabilistic fingerprinting match of Network 3’s click.
+While Network 3 had a click much closer to the install, Network 2 was awarded the “winning click” because a deterministic device-based match was available, which outweighed the probabilistic match (see iOS 14+ restrictions) of Network 3’s click.

 Kochava MTA influencer reports provide row-level data about each click and/or impression, including: site ID, creative ID and the reason it did not win final attribution.
 These reasons may include being outside the lookback window, not being the last click, or being superseded by a higher match-type (for more information on match-type, refer to attribution overview).